Learn about the six components of becoming a digital-first organization so that you can make strides toward not only surviving, but thriving.

 - Their organizational structure did not enable the agility to respond and adopt new ways of operating quickly.

-Customers and employees prefer multiple channels of engagement, including a strong, integrated digital experience.
+Companies that fared better are those that had already embarked on a digital transformation prior to the pandemic because they already understood that customers and employees prefer multiple channels of engagement, including a strong, integrated digital experience.

 The path forward is clear: to survive and thrive, companies must transform their organization into a digital-first company.

 So, what does it mean to become a fully digital company?
 A modern, digital-first organization has fully optimized their customer experience, operating model and employee experience for digital execution.

 Such an organization designs the customer experience to maximize digital interactions for optimal touchpoints.
 Employees have the tools, training, supporting leadership, culture and teamwork to work from anywhere, anytime.
 And, in a digital-first organization, the company enables the operating model with access to all applications, makes data accessible from the cloud, automates and implements a paperless process.

 Becoming a digital-first company affects every area of a company, starting with your company vision and strategy.
 Once you align your vision and strategy to doing business anywhere, you can transform the rest of your organization.

 Specifically, you’ll need to redesign six key components of your company: